 - Showcase a special piece you are working on to inspire people to make a purchase

 - Promote fine art prints

 - Let your followers know about upcoming events you will be attending

-There are many reasons you might be writing a blog post, but you must focus on your post’s objective before sitting down at the computer.
+You might be writing a blog post for many reasons, but you must focus on your post’s objective before sitting down at the computer.

-Sometimes you might have writer’s block, and this is common for every writer.
+Sometimes you might have writer’s block, which is typical for every writer.